christina-taggart/basic-ruby-dictionary-sort/README.md

 Write a program that asks the user to type as many words as they want (one word per line, continuing until they press `Enter` on an empty line).

-It should store those words in an array.
+The program should store those words in an array.

 ### Sort and print